Why SNOO’s Big Sleep Milestone Matters

 - Infants who sleep less than 12 hours in a 24-hour period have more trouble with their language skills at 2 years old than well-rested babies.

-For us, 250 million hours is more than just a really big number—it’s all of those babies sleeping safely with a drastically lower risk of SUID.
+For us, 250 million hours is more than just a really big number—it’s all of those babies sleeping safely.
 It’s so many moms, dads, and caregivers who wake up feeling rested and ready for the day ahead.
-It’s knowing that those 250 million hours adds up to a whole lot of mentally and physically healthier new parents, who feel just as cared for and supported as their precious little ones.
-In the end, you can count on SNOO to keep you and your baby’s health and safety #1 on our list.
+It’s knowing that those 250 million hours adds up to a whole lot of happier new parents, who feel just as cared for and supported as their precious little ones.

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.